jordan-powers/dovetail-shaperplates/README.md

 ### Generating a Unique Grid (Automatic)
-When generating a grid, the program will look for existing grids in the `/svgs` folder and ensure that the newly generated grid does use dominos already in use by existing grids.
+When generating a grid, the program will look for existing grids in the `/svgs` folder and ensure that the newly generated grid does not use dominos already in use by existing grids.
 Simply run the program as normal and all produced grids will be unique.

 ### Generating a Unique Grid (Manual)